 - Extreme fatigue could also indicate an impending heart attack in women.

-- The ultimate decrease in blood pressure also means a decrease in the amount of work the heart is doing, which can lead to a feeling of fatigue.
+- Very high decrease in blood pressure also means a decrease in the amount of work the heart is doing, which can lead to a feeling of fatigue.

 Perimenopause, menopause and fatigue